liskin/slides.lisk.in/2018-09-05_testovani_testu.md

 ---

 ::: smaller
-> If you are _really_ serious about testing, you might want to appoint a
+> "If you are _really_ serious about testing, you might want to appoint a
 > _project saboteur_.
 The saboteur's role is to take a separate copy of the
 > source tree, introduce bugs on purpose, and verify that the tests will catch
-> them.
+> them."

 | The Pragmatic Programmer
 | [(Andrew Hunt and David Thomas, 2000)]{.x-smaller}